ETS-Android5/gmte-thesis/README.md

 #### 3. Plotting
 Simple python scripts that I wrote for the generation of figures.
 These have been added to the main thesis.

+#### Update (15/08/2021)
+This repository is scheduled for a minor overhaul to improve readability and styling of especially this ReadMe document.